 Trichomonas is a sexually transmitted infection (STI) caused by a small parasite.

-It infects the genitals, and may also lead to infection in the vagina, urethra (the passage carrying urine from the bladder) and prostate gland.
+It infects the genitals and may also lead to infection in the:

 The main way to get trichomonas infection is by: